Is Cher engaged? Singer sparks engagement rumours with viral picture

 Cher refuted all these rumours and said, “I posted this cause his nails are so cool.”
 Alexander’s nails can be seen painted black with green flames.

-Cher was previously married to the late Sonny Bono and Gregg Allman, with whom she shared sons Chaz and Elijah, respectively.
+Cher was previously married to the late Sonny Bono and Gregg Allman, with whom she shares sons Chaz and Elijah, respectively.
 As for Alexander, he first dated Amber Rose for three years.